-The recently introduced Bachelor of Kinesiology Program (B.KIN.), and the B.P.H.E. program (accredited in Kinesiology and Physical Education Teacher Preparation by the Canadian Council of University Physical Education and Kinesiology Administrators (CCUPEKA)) are in great demand by students.
-Our Admissions Committee is dedicated to selecting the best physical and health educators for the future.
-Incoming students are assessed for both intellectual and physical activity leadership potential as submitted on the required Statement of Interest.
-Please see "Additional Requirement" on pg.
-14. Information on all undergraduate programs offered by the University of Toronto is available on-line at www.adm.utoronto.ca/adm or by request from Admissions and Awards, University of Toronto, 172 St. George Street, Toronto, Ontario, M5R 0A3.
+The recently-introduced Bachelor of Kinesiology Program (B.KIN.), and the B.P.H.E. program (accredited in Kinesiology and Physical Education Teacher Preparation by the Canadian Council of University Physical Education and Kinesiology Administrators (CCUPEKA)) are in great demand by students.
+Our admissions committee is dedicated to selecting the best physical and health educators for the future.
+Incoming students are assessed for both intellectual and physical activity leadership potential as submitted on the required statement of interest.
+Please see "additional requirement" on pg.
+14. Information on all undergraduate programs offered by the University of Toronto is available on-line at www.adm.utoronto.ca or by mail to: Admissions and Awards, University of Toronto, 172 St. George Street, Toronto, Ontario, M5R 0A3.